jsx-eslint/eslint-plugin-react/docs/rules/no-did-mount-set-state.md

 ...
 ```

-### `allow-in-func` mode
+### `disallow-in-func` mode

-By default this rule forbids any call to `this.setState` in `componentDidMount`.
-But since `componentDidMount` is a common place to set some event listeners, you may end up with calls to `this.setState` in some callbacks.
-The `allow-in-func` mode allows you to use `this.setState` in `componentDidMount` as long as they are called within a function.
+By default this rule forbids any call to `this.setState` in `componentDidMount` outside of functions.
+The `disallow-in-func` mode makes this rule more strict by disallowing calls to `this.setState` even within functions.

 The following patterns are considered warnings: